This content has been reviewed and updated on January 10, 2024

 Using a Humidifier to Reduce the Chances of Getting Sick

-A 2020 study by the Annual Review of Virology revealed that elevated humidity can reduce the survival rate of airborne pathogens, improve the body’s immune response, and help the body to ward-off foreign invaders.
-Incorporating a humidifier in your little’s nursery can not only reduce the exposure to viruses and bacteria, but it can improve their immune response as well.
-Win, win!
+A 2020 study by the Annual Review of Virology revealed that elevated humidity can reduce the survival rate of airborne pathogens, improve the body’s immune response, and help the body ward off foreign invaders.
+Investing in a humidifier for the nursery can not only reduce your baby’s risk of exposure to viruses and bacteria, but it can also help them develop a strong and healthy immune system.